Brawlence/RayTracingWeekEnd/README.md

 This is a project dedicated to learning the basics of C-based raytracing following the footsteps laid in the _Ray Tracing in One Weekend_ book by Peter Shirley.

-Command-line flags are parsed via CLI11, standart output is done with FMT and openGL rendering is provided by SFML.
+Command-line flags are parsed via [CLI11], openGL rendering is done by [SFML], standart output is provided by [FMT].

 ## Dependencies